I need help planning a funeral. Where do I begin?

 Your proxy will be making decisions about medical treatments, surgeries, life sustaining interventions, funeral arrangements, and more.

 Once you’ve decided who you want to be your proxy, you’ll need to ask for their consent and discuss your wishes.
-You’ll find helpful advice for starting this conversation, as well as for those of you who are considering taking on the responsibility and privilege of being a proxy, right here.
+Here, you’ll find helpful advice for starting this conversation with your chosen person—and, as for those of you who are considering taking on the responsibility and privilege of being a proxy.

 Step Three: Designating a Funeral Agent